Rubus ursinus: Cultivation

-The plant is cultivated for its fruit, and also ornamental plant qualities.
+The plant is cultivated for its edible fruit, and also ornamental plant qualities.
 It is planted in home, native plant, and wildlife gardens, and in natural landscaping projects.
 It can be espaliered or trained on fences and trellising.
 When mature/established, the plant is effective in stabilizing creek banks and edges of bioswales.

 To set large fruit, the plant needs consistent amounts of moisture.
 Otherwise it is moderately drought tolerant when established.
 Seed size seems to be related to fruit "cell" size, and the smallest fully formed berries (about 1 cm) are most highly prized.
 These are sometimes called "little wild blackberries".